Linsanity81/High-LevelPuzzle/README.md

 Determine the level of difficulty `L`.
 The program will keep running until constructing a puzzle with level of difficulty equal or higher than `L`.

 #### `Seed Number`
+With the same seed number, users can regenerate the same puzzle as before.

 #### `Puzzle Tolerance`
+This parameter is set for fabrication only, which can control the gap between pieces.

 ### Status Bar